teosalza/fruit-gan/README.md

 If no dataset is specified fruit-gan uses the custom dataloader (custom_dataloader.py) to train on dataset\360-fruit_dataset\fruits-360\divided_training.

 Already trained model with mnist, custom dataloader for 4 fruits and custom dataloader for 5 fruits is in *saved_models* folder.
+To test already trained model execute inference.py and specify the generator weights' directory in *saved_models* .

+## Treining examples